fledge-iot/fledge/docs/storage.rst

    migrated to the new storage system and this data may be lost if it has not been sent onward from Fledge.

-   If selecting the Postgres storage engine then PostgreSQL must be installed and running with a Fledge user created in order for Fledge to start successfully.
+   If selecting the Postgres storage engine then PostgreSQL must be installed and running with a fledge user created in order for Fledge to start successfully.

 SQLite Plugin Configuration
 ---------------------------